content-manager-sdk/Community/Samples/ServiceAPI/CSharp/PartialDownloadPlugin/ReadMe.md

  - copy PartialDownloadPlugin.dll to your ServiceAPI bin folder
  - add the XML below to the hptrim.config file in your ServiceAPI folder

-## NOTE for HPE CM 9.x users
+## NOTE for Content Manager 9.x users
-This sample has been built against HPE CM 10.1 but will work against 9.x if you use the 9.x version of the Content Manager DLLs, which are""
+This sample has been built against Content Manager 10.1 but will work against 9.x if you use the 9.x version of the Content Manager DLLs, which are""
  - HP.HPTRIM.SDK.dll
  - HP.HPTRIM.Service.dll
  - HP.HPTRIM.ServiceModel.dll